Sam-Dragon/kafka-producer/Notes.md

 - Server which accepts events from producer & stores in its hard disk
 - It manages Kafka topics, handles the storage of data into topic partitions, manages replication of data for fault tolerance, and serves client requests (from both Producers and Consumers).

-> Topics
-- It is under kafka broker which stores the events produced to a specific topic and save it in partition
-- It is nothing but list of partiotions in which event is stored
-- It is append only, new event is always added at the end
-- Its retention time is 7 days
-- It provides support for parallel processing and load balancing

-> Partition
-- It is small storage unit which stores the data
-- Events are in order within the partition.
-Order across partition is not maintained

 > Consumer
 - The one who consumes an event from kafka broker